pies/OEM/INSTALL.md

 ### <a name="config-files">Config files</a>

-An OEM installation supports multiple sites running within the same directory.
+An OEM installation supports multiple sites running within the same file structure.
 The default app is called Site and its files are in the `/php/App/Site` directory.
 Each installation has a main configuration file, `/php/config.xml`, as well as an app-specific configuration file, which in the case of the Site app